angelozorn/NBA-MVP-Algorithm/README.md

 # NBA-MVP-Algorithm
-An algorithm to predict the NBA MVP each year since the 1996-97 season
+Developed an algorithm using python to predict the NBA MVP each year since 1996-97 based on player's season stats.